dianshane/myvim/README.md

 ### using a pluggin manager

-Although we could simpy=ly download the plugins by hand and simply place them inside the corresponding dirs, I will show you the more relaxed, automatic
+Although we could simply download the plugins by hand and simply place them inside the corresponding dirs, I will show you the more relaxed, automatic
 way: Using a plugin manager!